What we know about NI's coronavirus death toll

 Deaths of care home residents by place of death

-The numbers also show that deaths involving coronavirus in Northern Ireland have fallen for the fourth week in a row.
+The numbers also show that deaths involving coronavirus in Northern Ireland have fallen for the fifth week in a row.

 Breakdown